BirdeeHub/ExampleKotlinPluginLoader/README.md

 There are only 2 files over about 60 lines.
 And for one of those, you shouldnt need to look at more than the top 45 lines

+Most of them are closer to 10 lines

 (other than the java minesweeper game in example plugins, which isnt relevant.
 The bug happens with or without it.)

 Outline is as follows: